sbb-design-systems/sbb-angular/projects/sbb-esta/angular-business/getting-started.md

   imports: [ButtonModule, CheckboxModule],
   exports: [ButtonModule, CheckboxModule]
 })
-export class MyOwnCustomACLModule {}
+export class SbbModule {}
 ```

-Whichever approach you use, be sure to import the ACL modules after Angular's BrowserModule, as the import order matters for NgModules.
+Whichever approach you use, be sure to import the modules after Angular's BrowserModule, as the import order matters for NgModules.

 ## Step 5: i18n